Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 !!!warning
     The `trackingOptions` configurations prevent default properties from being tracked on new projects that have no existing data, not existing data.
-     If you have a project with existing data that you would like to stop collecting the default properties for, please contact the Support team at support.amplitude.com.
+     If you have a project with existing data that you would like to stop collecting the default properties for, contact the Support team at support.amplitude.com.
       Note that the existing data isn't deleted.

-### Setting custom user ID
+## Set custom user ID

 If your app has its own login system that you want to track users with, you can call `setUserId` at any time: